quasarframework/quasar/docs/src/pages/vue-components/list-and-list-items.md

 Lists can encapsulate Items or Item-like components, for example [QExpansionItem](/vue-components/expansion-item) or [QSlideItem](/vue-components/slide-item).
 Also [QSeparator](/vue-components/separator) can be used to split up sections, where needed.

-List Items have the following content areas:
+List Items have the following pre-built child components:
-* **left side** and **right side** (usually equipped for supplemental actions represented by icons, avatars, images or letters, but not limited to only these)
+* **QItemSection** An item section can have several uses for particular content.
+They are controlled via the `avatar`, `thumbnail`, `side` and `top` props.
+With no props, it is just a container for any content you'd like to add.

-* **main content** which usually is filled with a label (title) and sublabel (subtitle), form components, or anything else for that matter.
+* **QItemLabel** An item label is useful for predefined text content within a QItemSection.

 ## Installation
 <doc-installation :components="['QList', 'QListItem']" />